Location: Bel Air

 IMBIBE.
 A hotspot for decades, the bar at the Hotel Bel-Air was renovated along with the rest of the pink palace a couple years ago, but it retains its lounge atmosphere where one can still cozy up to the fireplace or enjoy a cigar at a nearby patio.

 PERFORM.
 Open as of last October, The Wallis performing arts center combines an impeccably restored 1933 Italianate structure with a new state-of- the-art 500-seat theater.
 The current season includes offerings in music, dance, theater, special exhibitions, and family entertainment.

 SOURCE.
 Known throughout Los Angeles and well beyond, The Cheese Store of Beverly Hills stocks an unrivaled selection of artisanal cheeses from around the world, along with an array of hard-to-find epicurean delights.

 DRIVE.
 Bel Air's northern edge butts up against Mulholland Drive, whose more than 20 rambling miles of pavement at the top of the city were constructed in 1924 with the intention of offering scenic views of the surrounding mountains, city, and beach.

 FILL.
 Not many gas stations can be called historic places, but with its brash futuristic form — its swooshing canopy was originally designed for LAX — the Union 76 station at the corner of Crescent Drive and Little Santa Monica Boulevard in Beverly Hills is a true icon of midcentury modernism.

-Home of Leverage Partner Partners Trust
+Home of Leverage Partner Westside Estate Agency

 - Voice from the Street